Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 Type 1 Diabetes

-This form of diabetes, also known as juvenile diabetes, occurs when the immune system mistakenly attacks and destroys the insulin-producing beta cells in the pancreas.
+This form of diabetes, or juvenile diabetes, occurs when the immune system mistakenly attacks and destroys the insulin-producing beta cells in the pancreas.

 As a result, the body produces little or no insulin, leading to high blood sugar levels.

-People with type 1 diabetes need to take insulin injections or use an insulin pump to manage their glucose levels.
+People with type 1 diabetes need insulin injections or insulin pumps to manage their glucose levels.

 Type 2 Diabetes

-This is the most common type of diabetes and develops when the body becomes resistant to insulin or the pancreas cannot produce enough insulin to maintain normal blood sugar levels.
+This is the most common type of diabetes, and it develops when the body becomes resistant to insulin or the pancreas cannot produce enough insulin to maintain normal blood sugar levels.

 Type 2 diabetes can be influenced by factors such as genetics, age, obesity, and lifestyle choices.